 The General Design Guidelines of the specific plan focus on the themes and design features that will be used throughout the plan area.
 Guidelines are included which detail the treatment of common elements or issues found in a number of different land use types.
-A focus of the design guidelines is on the interface between the outside world and the project i.e., vehicles passing the site and the overall visual impression of the development, and individuals that will work and live on site and use the pedestrian access throughout the plan area.
+A focus of the design guidelines is on the interface between the outside world and the projecti.e., vehicles passing the site and the overall visual impression of the development, and individuals that will work and live on site and use the pedestrian access throughout the plan area.
 These design features may include:

 - project site design

 - pedestrian circulation

 - architecture

+- land sculpture (grading)

-- landscaping
+- -landscaping

 - public art

 - screening/fencing

 - lighting

 - signage

 - street furniture

-3.2.1 PROJECT SITE DESIGN
+3.2.1 PROJECT SITE DESIGN ← - - - Formatted: HEADING 3